 Outside the taxi I was instantly greeted by multiple attendants.
 They quickly found my reservation and in a matter of minutes I was off to my room to start my afternoon.
-The room’s modern style in a comfortable setting also came with a fully stacked mini-bar (part of the all-inclusive).
+The room’s modern style in a comfortable setting also came with a fully stocked mini-bar (part of the all-inclusive).
 In addition, as a special guest of the property, I also received a delicious tray of chocolates and a special bucket of coronitas.
 Thank you.

 Dreams Villamagna Ocean View

 The butler continued with his room and amenities description when I interrupted with my first question.
 “Tiene tablas de surfear en la playa?
 (Do you have surfboards on the beach?).
-Not perfect Spanish I know, but he understood and unfortunately replied no. Wow, with a beach break the coming set seemed ideal for a late afternoon session.
+Not perfect Spanish I know, but he understood and unfortunately replied, “No.” Wow!
+With a beach break the coming set seemed ideal for a late afternoon session.
 Hopefully next time.

-He answered, “muy buena.”
+He answered, “Muy buena.”

 “Excellent,” I thought.